eexu/my_bat_scripts/README.md

 # my_bat_script
-This repo is used to backup BAT script of eexu.
+This repo is used to backup BAT scripts of eexu.